 - Short-term subscription options are expensive

 EXTRA LAYER OF SECURITY:IPVanish should prove to be an attractive VPN option for users looking for that extra bit of privacy protection.
-The provider’s 10 simultaneous connections policy isn’t quite up to the one offered by our next contender, but it should still prove attractive to users who need multiple connections.
-A somewhat limiting 7-day money-back guarantee is available.
+The provider’s unlimited simultaneous connections policy should prove attractive to users who need multiple connections.
+A 30-day money-back guarantee is available.

 Read my full review of IPVanish.

 Will a Free VPN Work in Canada?